pstevovski/WatchSomething/README.md

 </p>

 ### About
 Ever found yourself in a situation where you want to watch some movie or tv show, but simply can't find one to watch?
 Worry no more.
-WhatToWatch uses https://www.themoviedb.org API to help you out.
+WatchSomething uses https://www.themoviedb.org API to help you out.
 With this website you can:
 * Search for movies and tv shows (by title, actor, year or genre).
 * List the top rated movies and tv shows of all times.
 * List the latest movies and tv shows that are on air currently.